Khananite/Marketplace/README.md

 The front end will be pretty basic.
 I will have a button to allow users to connect to metamask, and once connected, display their current address.
 I will also use a dropdown to display the current items for sale.
 Dropdowns are simple structures, and takes care of the basic need of displaying the items.

------Tests:
+Additionally, I will have 2 input boxes, one for item name, and one for item price, and then 2 buttons ("Sell", "Buy").

+### Tests:

 I will also take advantage of creating tests, to test the behaviour of each function, and make sure functionality works properly.
+Test functionality like: can user add a new and unique item for sale, can user buy an existing item, etc.

-----Future improvements:
+### Future improvements:

-Add balance for users, so if users run out of balance, they can't buy items.
+Add balances for users, so if users run out of balance, they can't buy items.

 ### Additional: